ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 C.Fetch List of Blacklisted words based on a Language Code

-1. Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code) the system fetches the List of Blacklisted words against the Language Code received
+1. Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code), the system fetches the List of Blacklisted words against the Language Code received
-While fetching the black listed words the system perform the following steps
+While fetching the black listed words, the system perform the following steps
 1. Validates if the request contains the following input parameters
 •	Language Code - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.